IgniteUI/indigo-design-docfx/en/style/styling-overview.md

 ## Styling in Figma

-The `Indigo.Design for Material` library in Figma, has the following structure of pages:
+The `Indigo.Design for Material` library in Figma has the following structure of pages:

 - ↳ Icons
 - ↳ Colors